Find Grad Schools

 Education Levels of International Relations Majors

-In 2020-2021, 73 earned their doctor's degree in international relations.
+During the most recent year for which data is available, 87 people earned their doctor's degree in international relations.
 This earns it the #128 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in international relations at each degree level.